geonetwork/geonetwork-ui/apps/webcomponents/README.md

 ## Build

-All Angular custom elements are served by the same application `gn-wc`
+All Angular custom elements are served by the same application `webcomponents`

 ```
 npm run build:wc